 Location: Adam and Josie Braddock’s Home: Mukilteo, WA.

 Schedule: Register 7:30-8:00 am, Race Briefing 8:15, Race Start 8:30, Race End ??

-Aid Station: We will have an aid station at the start/finish area with food and drinks (water, gatorade, soda, bagels, bananas, potato chips, granola bars, etc).
-We will also have homemade chili, and pizza arriving at 12pm.
+Aid Station: We will have an aid station at the start/finish area with food and drinks (water, gatorade, soda, bananas, potato chips, etc).
+We will also have homemade chili (meat and veggie), BBQ brisket, and pizza arriving at 12pm.
 To be fair to all racers, no aid is allowed on the course.
 We will have one porta potty available; please give preference to the people currently racing.
 We will have an area for runners to place drop bags near the start line.
 Please bring a camp chair if you want a place to sit!

 Course: The single-track trail is 2.18 miles with about 250’ of elevation gain.
 The hills are on the north end of the course.
 (See map below.)
-We will start counter-clockwise, and each lap we will switch direction.
-The first half of the course will be marked with orange flagging, and the second half with yellow flagging.
-There are two locations where the course intersects, so be sure to follow the correct color flagging.
-Tip: Always choose the outer path at the junctions.
+For the first eight laps, each racer can chose which direction they want to run the loop course.
+Starting at lap nine, all racers will run the same direction, alternating directions each lap.
 In addition to the halfway point, the ¼ and ¾ points will be marked.
-We will have a short out and back on the road before each lap to assist with passing before entering the single-track trail.
+We will have a short out and back on the road before each lap to assist with passing before entering the single-track loop trail.
 Once on the single-track, please allow faster runners to pass you.
 Please be courteous to other trail users (e.g. hikers and mountain bikers) as we are sharing the trails.